Crassula deceptor Schönland & Baker f.

 Crassula arta, Crassula deceptrix

-Crassula deceptor is a dwarf, columnar succulent, usually solitary or occasionally branched with stem up to 6 inches (15 cm) tall.
+Crassula deceptor is a dwarf, columnar succulent, usually solitary or occasionally branched and with stem up to 6 inches (15 cm) tall.
 The ovate-triangular, grey-green leaves covered with a light, white powdery surface are up to 0.8 inch (2 cm) long and tightly packed together in overlapping pairs along a stem.
 The flowers are very small, pinkish-scented and produced on a few-branched, loose cyme.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).